peterpilgrim/peterp-acme-server/CRITICISM.md

     * using com.google.common.base.Optional

-        * (PP this is because I stupidly used the DropWizard framework, which was written in Java.
-Although there is a Scala module, some of the artefacts from DropWizard Java modules, e.g. JAX-RS seep through to the Scala side)
+        * (PP this is because I stupidly used the Dropwizard framework, which was written in Java.
+Although there is a Scala module, some of the artefacts from Dropwizard Java modules, e.g. JAX-RS seep through to the Scala side)

     * all of the loops are for loops with indexes